cafeal/local-dwh-clickhouse-dbt/README.md

 ## Overview

 This project provides a lightweight, containerized data warehouse environment using ClickHouse as the database engine and dbt for data transformations.
 It's designed for developers and data engineers who need a local development environment that mimics production data warehousing capabilities without the overhead of cloud infrastructure.

-The local-dwh creates a fully functional data pipeline environment where you can:
-- Test ETL processes
-- Develop and validate dbt models
-- Benchmark query performance
-- Prototype data workflows
-- Practice data warehouse concepts

 All components run in Docker containers for easy setup and teardown, making it ideal for development, testing, and educational purposes.

+This project also includes population scripts by IMDb and example dbt project.

 ## Prerequisites